end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

 Image Stabilizer Turned off

 Since you are using a tripod, turn off Image Stabilization (IS, Vibration Reduction on Nikon).
 Tripod and IS is always bad combination and you don't need it.
 Leaving it on probably does more harm than good.
-IS mechanism works by feeling the vibration the lens from your hands and creates a counter &quot;vibration&quot; to reduce the effect on the final image.
+IS mechanism works by feeling the vibration the lens from your hands and creates a counter "vibration" to reduce the effect on the final image.
 It is better to switch off IS to prevent your lens stabilization mechanism from trying to stabilize a stabilized image which would result in image vibration (camera shake).

 Some lens can successfully detect the use of a tripod and prevent adding more vibration to the equation but in doubt, just leave it off.